 Geocaching treasure hunts were used to engage students and strengthen their "learning to learn" capabilities.

 Students at Melville Intermediate used Blogger to share their development of te reo Māori and receive feedback.

 Students at Firth Primary School in Matamata developed fluency in te reo Māori using Photo Booth.

 Ashburton Netherby School used digital technologies to support an inquiry focused on the Rugby World Cup .

-Using Jing as an assessment system was successful for improving assessment practice and student reflection.
+Using screencasting as part of assessment was successful for improving student reflection and parent involvement.